cdellacqua/signals.js/README.md

 TL;DR: replace nOfSubscriptions to nOfSubscriptions().

 The only major change is the refactoring of nOfSubscriptions.
-In V1 it was a getter property, in V2 it's a function.
+Up until V4 it was a getter property, in V5 it's a function.

 This change is meant to prevent common pitfalls that occur when composing signals in custom objects.
 As an example, when using {...signal$, myCustomExtension() { /* my code */ } }, the object spread syntax would previously capture the current value returned by the